 Reminder: Bicyclists are allowed to cross the Thomas J. Hatem Memorial Bridge (US 40) from dawn to dusk Saturday, Sunday and state holidays only and during pre-arranged special events.

 For your safety and the safety of other motorists and emergency personnel:

 - Slow down in work zones.
 Lives are on the line.
 Expect the unexpected.

-- Park the Phone – it is illegal to text and use hand-held cell phones while driving in Maryland.
+- It Can Wait – it is illegal to text and use hand-held cell phones while driving in Maryland.

 - Do not change lanes while traveling over bridges and through tunnels.

-- If your vehicle becomes disabled, remain inside the vehicle and call #77 for assistance.
+- If your vehicle becomes disabled, remain inside and call #77 for assistance.